Console#

 set font color on console#

-The set font color on console block changes the color of text displayed on the Console.
-This affects all future printed text until the color is changed again.
+The set font color on console stack block sets the font color used for text printed in the Console.
+At the start of a project, the font color is set to blue.

 set font color to [red v] on console